Afonso-Simoes/traffic-monitor-api/README.md

 * **Data Seeding:** Includes a management command to populate the database with sample data.
 * **Filtering:** Allows filtering of road segments based on the traffic intensity of the last reading.
 * **Tests:** Contains unit tests for the API functionalities and permissions system.
-* **Part 3:** Implements endpoints for ingesting sensor data and searching for car passages.

 ---

 ## How to Run the Project